musa-5090-spring-2024/assignment02/README.md

     ```

     **Discussion:**
+    I used the University City neighborhood as a proxy for Penn's campus, given the fact that it encompasses the locations of most of Penn's facilities as well as large portions of its on- and off-campus housing.
+    Based on this boundary, there are 11 census blocks fully within the Penn campus.

 9. With a query involving PWD parcels and census block groups, find the `geo_id` of the block group that contains Meyerson Hall. `ST_MakePoint()` and functions like that are not allowed.